skomski/v8-profiler/readme.md

-v8-profiler provides [node](http://github.com/ry/node) bindings for the v8
+# v8-profiler

-profiler and integration with [node-inspector](http://github.com/dannycoates/node-inspector)
+node.js bindings for the v8 profiler

 ## Installation